 Born June 17, 1865, Susan La Flesche would become the first Native American in the United States to receive a medical degree as a doctor.
-The youngest of four daughters, Susan’s father was Omaha tribe Chief Joseph La Flesche, a.k.a.
+Susan’s father, the youngest of four daughters, was Omaha tribe Chief Joseph La Flesche, a.k.a.
 Iron Eye.
 Chief La Flesche and his wife Waoo-Winchatcha, a.k.a.
-Mary Gale, were of mixed race who raised their children to assimilate to both Native and white cultures.
+Mary Gale, were of mixed race and raised their children to assimilate into both Native and white cultures.

 Susan began her education early at a mission school on the reservation.
 Native children were taught the culture and habits of whites there.
 This assimilation, supported by Susan’s parents, wasn’t new to the Omaha tribe.
-The previous leader, Chief Big Elk had been warning since the late 1830’s that they must adapt to the white’s world.
+The previous leader, Chief Big Elk, had been warning since the late 1830s that they must adapt to the white world.
 Before his death, he appointed Chief La Flesche to continue his message.
 Susan’s father had been educated in St. Louis and adopted by Big Elk upon his return to the Nebraska reservation.
-Susan’s parents taught her the tribes Native traditions and heritage, but kept her from receiving an Omaha tribal name and from any tribal markings.
+Susan’s parents taught her the tribe’s Native traditions and heritage but kept her from receiving an Omaha tribal name and any tribal markings.

 During her time at the reservation, Susan would experience poor living conditions.
 At one point, she watched another Native woman die after a white doctor refused her care.
 Experiences like this would guide La Flesche to her calling in the medical field.
-She attended the Elizabeth Institute in New Jersey for two years, returning to the reservation in 1882 where she taught at the agency school.
-Then in 1884 she returned to higher education at the Hampton Institute in Virginia for two more years.
-During her time there, she was encouraged to apply for a scholarship from the U.S. Office of Indian Affairs.
+She attended the Elizabeth Institute in New Jersey for two years, returning to the reservation in 1882, where she taught at the agency school.
+Then, in 1884, she returned to higher education at the Hampton Institute in Virginia for two more years.
+While there, she was encouraged to apply for a scholarship from the U.S. Office of Indian Affairs.

 While other female graduates were encouraged to return to their reservations to become Christian wives, Susan took her scholarship to the Woman’s Medical College of Pennsylvania.
 It was one of the only medical schools on the East Coast to accept women as students in the late 1800’s.
-There she studied chemistry, pharmaceutical science, obstetrics, anatomy and histology, along with general medicine.
-Overcoming the stigma of women being in higher education, and the racism against her native heritage, La Flesche thrived at the Philadelphia school, becoming valedictorian and graduating at the top of her class on March 14, 1889.
+She studied chemistry, pharmaceutical science, obstetrics, anatomy, histology, and general medicine there.
+Overcoming the stigma of women being in higher education and the racism against her native heritage, La Flesche thrived at the Philadelphia school, becoming valedictorian and graduating at the top of her class on March 14, 1889.
 She worked an internship for a year in Pennsylvania afterward.

-She would spend several years making house calls, walking on foot in the harsh Nebraska weather, then later by horseback and buggy.
-Even with her education and determination to help the sick of the tribe, some rejected her diagnosis due to the tensions created by her father, which had split the Omaha to those who supported assimilation, and those who did not.
-All the while, La Flesche was paid only $500 a year, and forced to buy her own supplies when the Bureau of Indian Affairs ran out.
+She would spend several years making house calls, walking on foot in the harsh Nebraska weather, and then later by horseback and buggy.
+Even with her education and determination to help the sick of the tribe, some rejected her diagnosis due to the tensions created by her father, which had split the Omaha into those who supported assimilation and those who did not.
+All the while, La Flesche was paid only $500 a year and forced to buy her own supplies when the Bureau of Indian Affairs ran out.
 She received another $250 from the Women’s National Indian Association for her work as a medical missionary.

-In 1910, Susan would travel back to Washington D.C., this time to present argument to the Office of Indian Affairs that, while most of the Omaha tribesman were competent to manage their own affairs, the Indian Office had stifled them from learning business skills and assimilation into the white culture, and thus some of the tribe could not protect themselves from fraud and continued to need the Federal Government as guardians.
-This strategy was born from her opposition against the consolidation of the Omaha and Winnebago tribes.
+In 1910, Susan would travel back to Washington D.C., this time to present the argument to the Office of Indian Affairs that, while most of the Omaha tribesmen were competent to manage their own affairs, the Indian Office had stifled them from learning business skills and assimilation into the white culture.
+Thus, some of the tribes could not protect themselves from fraud and continued to need the Federal Government as a guardian.
+This strategy was born from her opposition to consolidating the Omaha and Winnebago tribes.

-Susan La Flesche Picotte would continue her work with the tribe, and would see her dream of a reservation hospital become reality in 1913, with it being built in Walthill, Nebraska.
-However by this time her health was frail and she would succumb to what is suspected as bone cancer on September 15, 1915.
-She is buried in the Bancroft Cemetery near her parents, sisters, and an older half brother, Francis La Flesche, who became renowned as a Native American ethnologist, anthropologist and musicologist who focused on Omaha and Osage culture.
+Susan La Flesche Picotte would continue her work with the tribe and would see her dream of a reservation hospital become reality in 1913, with it being built in Walthill, Nebraska.
+However, by this time, her health was frail, and she succumbed to what is suspected to be bone cancer on September 15, 1915.
+She is buried in the Bancroft Cemetery near her parents, sisters, and an older half-brother, Francis La Flesche, who became renowned as a Native American ethnologist, anthropologist, and musicologist who focused on Omaha and Osage culture.